Joyce-Priscilla/ASK/README.md

 # Results

-Thus ,a simple Python program for the modulation and demodulation of ASK and FSK executed successfully.
+Thus , a simple Python program for the modulation and demodulation of ASK and FSK executed successfully.